 Because the “piano and vocal” entertainment is more personal where your guests can actually look at and watch the performers, it is perfect for daylight (Brunch/Lunch) weddings and events.

 They are also great for intimate and micro weddings.

-Of course, you can hire a full band if you are able to.
+Of course, you can hire a full band if you can.
 Definitely yes!

 But if you are looking to save some money, a DJ and/or a “piano and vocal (and bass!)” would be a great option for you instead of a full band.

 The last thing you would want to have is a library-like, quiet wedding!